428937/Trigonometric_Ceva/README.md

 sin(10°) · sin(26°) · sin(x) = sin(22°) · sin(24°) · sin(98° - x)
 ```

-Enter the values when prompted and the program will output the solution for `x`.
+Enter the values when prompted and the program will output the solution for x.

 **Sample Output:**
 ```